ZPTXDev/Quaver/CONFIGURATION.md

 `supportServer` - The support server invite link.
 This is used in the `info` command (Support Server button) and some messages in the event of an error.

+`premiumURL` - The Get Premium URL.
+This is used in messages shown when a feature is premium-only.

 `managers` - The [user IDs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) that are given manager-level permissions on Quaver.

 `database.protocol` - The database protocol.